turbot/tailpipe-plugin-aws/docs/tables/aws_waf_traffic_log/queries.md

   blocked_rule;
 ```

-### Top 10 most targeted URLs
+### Top 10 Most Targeted URLs

-Find which URLs or endpoints are most frequently accessed, helping detect high-risk areas in the application.
+Find the most frequently accessed URLs or endpoints, helping detect high-risk areas in the application.
+This is useful for mitigating attacks targeting specific endpoints.

 ```sql
 select